 The FAA standard RSA for Runway 11-29 is 1,000 feet from the end of the runway pavement and 500 feet wide.
 Existing RSAs are shown in Figure 3.
-The existing RSA at the west (Runway 11) end is 655 feet x 500 feet and 733 feet x 500 feet at the east (Runway 29) end.
+The existing RSA at the west (Runway 11) end is 656 feet x 500 feet and 733 feet x 500 feet at the east (Runway 29) end.
 Runway 29 has a Global Positional System (GPS) approach that provides vertical guidance for GPS-equipped users in addition to a PAPI.
 Runway 11 has a visual approach that does not have vertical guidance.
 The existing RSA on Runway 29 satisfies the RSA requirement of 600 feet for undershoots.
 With no vertical guidance, the RSA on Runway 11 does not satisfy the RSA requirement of 1,000 feet for undershoots.
 Neither runway end satisfies overshoot requirements.
 It is impractical to relocate I-65 off the Runway 29 end to provide the 1,000 x 500 feet for Runway 11 overshoots.
 Although these RSAs do not meet the FAA standards, FAA has allowed use of the full runway length of 7,250 feet for takeoffs and landings.
 In accordance with Public Law 109-115-Nov.
 30, 2005, Runway 11-29 must be brought into compliance with the FAA RSA standards for overshoots and undershoots by December 31, 2015.
-Application of these standards on the existing airport would require use of a portion of the runway pavement, which would result in 6,840 feet available for takeoffs and landings on Runway 29 and 6,946 feet available for takeoffs and 6,537 feet for landings on Runway 11, as shown in Figure 4.
-UPS has advised LRAA that it needs 7.250 feet for landings and takeoffs on Runway 29.
+Application of these standards on the existing airport would require use of a portion of the runway pavement, which would result in 6,906 feet available for takeoffs and landings on Runway 29 and 6,983 feet available for takeoffs and 6,639 feet for landings on Runway 11, as shown in Figure 4.
+UPS has advised LRAA that it needs 7,250 feet for landings on Runway 29 and desires as much Runway 29 takeoff distance as possible in order to maximize payload.
+Extending the Runway 29 end to provide additional takeoff distance is shown on the Long Term Plan for SDF (Figure 7) and the current FAA-approved Airport Layout Plan (ALP).